sapio-bmayer/sapiocon-24-python/README.md

 ### What is included

-`SAPIOCON23.ssg` is a synergy that contains a SapioCon23 data type that is designed to be used with the action button and selection list examples here
+`SAPIOCON.ssg` is a synergy that contains a SapioCon23 data type that is designed to be used with the action button and selection list examples here

 `server.py` is the entry point for the python server that will host the webhook.
 It will configure the server and then